Nahr al-Kabir

-The river forms the northern part of the Lebanon–Syria border.
+The river forms the northern part of the Lebanon–Syria border at the Jebel Ansariyah mountains in Syria.
 In antiquity, the river was known as Eleutherus (Greek Ελεύθερος Eleutheros, Ελευθερίς Eleuteris lit. 'free').
 It defined the border between the Seleucid and Ptolemaic empires during much of the 3rd century BCE.

 The river is mentioned by Josephus and in 1 Maccabees 11:7 and 12:30.

+Due to its shallowness, the river was a key site of the Syrian refugee crisis since 2011.
+It was a location for people smuggling and drug (especially captagon) trafficking.
+It flooded in 2019, inundating Lebanon’s largest Syrian refugee camp.
+Later, many Syrians returned across the river fleeing the Israel–Hezbollah conflict (2023–2024).
+River crossings were bombed by Israel in November 2024.
+After the fall of the Assad regime in December 2024, thousands crossed it irregularly to return to or informally visit Syria.
+Thousands of refugees fled across the river into Lebanon during the 2025 massacres of Syrian Alawites.